KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 #### 3.1 Anatomy of a neural network

-training a neural network revolves around the following objects:
+- Training a neural network revolves around the following objects:
  Layers, which are combined into a network (or model)  The input data and corresponding targets
  The loss function, which defines the feedback signal used for learning